Vadskye/Rise/docs/standard_effects.md

   * +2 levels: +1 area size
   * +2 levels: +1a (damaging attacks, damaging debuffs)
   * +2 levels: +1d (above standard rank progression, if any)
-  * +2 levels: convert condition to curse
+  * +2 levels: convert condition to curse (including curse crit)
   * +3 levels: +1 rank to condition
   * +3 levels: Add additional condition of the same rank removed at the same time as existing condition
   * +3 levels: increase one damage tier (low -> medium -> high); only for Finisher attacks
+  * +3 levels: add r1 condition on losing HP to a high damage attack
 * Non-strikes only:
   * +0 levels: add glancing blow mechanic
     * Mathematically, this should be +2 levels to match +1 accuracy.
 However, at high levels the game